-2:00-2:30pm - Final Econ Bowl Rounds
+2:00-3:00pm - Final Econ Bowl Rounds

-- Location: Kellogg 1410 - Description: The top two scoring teams from the first round will compete in an exciting head-to-head competition in front of the remaining teams.
+- Location: Kellogg 1410 - Description: The top four scoring teams from the first round will compete in an exciting head-to-head competition in front of the remaining teams.

-2:30-3:30pm - Econ Activities
+3:00-4:00pm - Econ Activities

-- Location: Kellogg 1420 - Description: As a fun way to end the competition portion of NET, students will get to participate in a variety of economics related activities.
-Students will learn about game theory by playing the "Prisoner's Dilemma" and about market efficiency through "the Ultimatum Game."
+- Location: Annenberg - Description: As a fun way to end the competition portion of NET, students will get to participate in a variety of economics-related activities.
+Students will learn about the diminishing marginal returns of labor in "The Candy Game" and market efficiency through "The Ultimatum Game."

-3:30-4:00pm - Professor Talk
+4:00-4:30pm - Professor Talk